LivingFray/HellsingerVR/README.md

 ### Room scale
 Currently the HMD's position only affects the camera, your hitbox will remain in the middle of the play area

-### Display mirroring
-The VR view is currently not mirrored to the flat display, and for performance reasons the flat display has most of its rendering disabled.
-For now use steamvr's vr view window.

 ## Uninstalling
 Delete the BepInEx folder, winhttp.dll and any other files added while installing the mod.
 Verifying the game integrity through steam/xbox may also work.